description

 ABOUT VAGABOND

-Their bars allow everyone to sample and discover over 100 wines by the glass without the commitment of buying a whole bottle.
-The concept is to provide a “more accessible shopping experience to everyone who enjoys wine but for whom finding a new wine can be a bit overwhelming at times”.
+Their bars allow customers to sample and discover over 100 wines by the glass, without the need to commit to a full bottle.
+The concept is to provide a more accessible and enjoyable experience for anyone who loves wine but finds exploring new varieties overwhelming.